Israeli army chief appears to hint at possible role in Iran nuclear site incident - KRDO

 Israeli army chief appears to hint at possible role in Iran nuclear site incident

-Israel’s army chief has appeared to hint at possible Israeli involvement in an incident at the Natanz nuclear site in Iran — an event labeled a “terrorist action” by the head of Iran’s atomic energy agency.
+Israel’s army chief has appeared to hint at possible Israeli involvement in an incident at the Natanz nuclear site in Iran, which was described as “terrorist action” by the head of Iran’s atomic energy agency.

 Iranian officials on Sunday confirmed an “incident” at Natanz, an underground facility where uranium enrichment takes place.
 “Fortunately, the incident did not cause any human injuries or leaks,” said Behrouz Kamalvand, a spokesman for Iran’s Atomic Energy Organization (AEOI).
 “The causes of the accident are under investigation and further information will be announced later.”